microsoft/ApplicationInsights-Kubernetes/README.md

         "Logging": {
             // ...
         },
-        // Adding the following section
+        // Adding the following section to set the timeout to 15 seconds "AppInsightsForKubernetes": {
-        "AppInsightsForKubernetes": {
-            "InitializationTimeout": "3.1:12:15.34"
+            "InitializationTimeout": "00:00:15"
         }
     }
     ```